eyecantell/prepdir/README.md

 **Q: Are glob patterns supported?**
 A: Yes, use .gitignore-style patterns like `*.pyc` or `**/*.log` in configs.

+**Q: Why am I getting an error about lowercase configuration keys?**
+A: Starting with version 0.10.0, `prepdir` uses Dynaconf, which requires configuration keys like `EXCLUDE`, `DIRECTORIES`, and `FILES` to be uppercase.
+Please update your `config.yaml` to use uppercase keys.
+See the [Configuration section](#configuration) for details.

 ## 🤝 Contributing

 We welcome contributions!
 Check out our [GitHub Issues](https://github.com/eyecantell/prepdir/issues) or submit a pull request.
 See [CONTRIBUTING.md](https://github.com/eyecantell/prepdir/blob/main/CONTRIBUTING.md) for guidelines.